 Carter, Salvatore Sciarrino and Kaija Saariaho.
 Participants will

-receive daily coachings and masterclasses with members of the faculty on
+receive daily coachings and masterclasses with members of the faculty

 selected solo and chamber music repertoire culminating in two student